twke18/CAST/docs/GETTING_STARTED_FULL.md

 # Getting started with fully-supervised learning of CAST
 Our CAST can also be trained with fully-supervised learning.
-In the paper, we use [DeiT](https://github.com/facebookresearch/deit) framework for all fully-supervised experiments.
+In the paper, we fine-tune pre-trained models on ADE20K and Pascal Context for semantic segmentation.
+We pre-train models for fully-supervised classification with [DeiT](https://github.com/facebookresearch/deit) framework.

 We provide the bashscripts for running fully-supervised experiments.
 By default, we use `CAST-S`.
 You can use larger models, e.g. `CAST-B` by replacing `--model cast_small` with `--model cast_base` in the bashscripts.